bagashvilit/facial_recognition_bias/src/RandomForest/README.md

 - Navigate to `src/RandomForest` directory and run: `poetry run python classify.py`

+NOTE: You may run `python classify.py` directly, if you are inside the poetry shell.
 ### Without Poetry

 - After installing all the dependencies locally Navigate to `src/RandomForest` directory and run: `python classify.py`